caendesilva/php-sqlite-viewer/README.md

 ![PHP Version](https://img.shields.io/static/v1?label=Min%20PHP%20Version&message=7.0&color=blue&style=flat-square)
 ![File Size](https://img.shields.io/github/size/caendesilva/php-sqlite-viewer/sqlite_viewer.php?style=flat-square)

-**Warning: This project is highly experimental and in early initial development.**
+⚠️ Highly Experimental - Early Initial Development ⚠️

 ## Overview

-The **PHP SQLite Viewer** is a simple, lightweight tool written in PHP for viewing SQLite databases.
-It is designed to be executed from the command line and run a local web server for browsing database contents.
+A lightweight, single-file PHP SQLite database viewer with no dependencies.
+Run from the command line and view in your browser.

 ### Features

-- **Single File**: No dependencies; everything is contained in a single PHP file.
+- 📁 **Single File**: No dependencies; everything is contained in a single PHP file.
-- **Cross-Platform**: Compatible with both modern and legacy systems, allowing it to run on various operating systems.
+- 🖥️ **Cross-Platform**: Compatible with both modern and legacy systems, allowing it to run on various operating systems.
-- **No Installation Required**: Can be run directly without installation, making it convenient for quick access to SQLite databases.
+- ✅ **No Installation Required**: Can be run directly without installation, making it convenient for quick access to SQLite databases.

 ## Usage